canadaduane/reasonml-bsc-guide/readme.md

 # ReasonML and BuckleScript

 I'm making notes as I get ReasonML and BuckleScript working together.
-There's a lot to learn, and this is all new and exciting!
-I hope this helps you get started with a little less friction and a little more fun.
+There's a lot to learn, so this is all very new and exciting!
+I hope this helps you get started with a little less friction and a little more fun--I mean, it's awesome when things Just Work, right? :)

 ## What is ReasonML?